clstmbrly/Practice-Testing-Area/scvp_testing_user_guide.md

 ### 4.3	Artifact Archives

-Artifacts are also supplied in zip archives within the Tools VM as well as published to the ficam-scvp-testing GitHub repository.
+Artifacts are also supplied in zip archives within the Tools VM, as well as published in the ficam-scvp-testing GitHub repository.
 These can be loaded into the SCVP responders per the vendor documentation for doing so.

 ## Bibliography

 Abbreviation|Referenced Document|
 ---|---|
-[RFC 5055]|Freeman, T., Housley, R., Malpani, A., Cooper, D. and W. Polk, "Server-Based Certificate Validation Protocol (SCVP)," December 2007.
+[RFC 5055] (Proposed Standard) Freeman, T., Housley, R., Malpani, A., Cooper, D. and W. Polk, "Server-Based Certificate Validation Protocol (SCVP)," December 2007.
+[RFC 5280] Cooper, D., et al., "Internet X.509 Public Key Infrastructure Certificate and Certificate Revocation List (CRL) Profile," May 2008.
 [TREAS]|Treasury Validation Services: SCVP Request and Response Profile, October 7, 2016.